webpro/baseplate/README.md

     testem ci -l phantomjs

+There is some highly experimental behavior testing setup in the `/test/behavior` folder.
+Essentially, it's Jasmine + jQuery + [jasmine-jquery](https://github.com/velesin/jasmine-jquery).
+Run the tests in the browser at `/test/behavior`, or:

+    testem -t test/behavior/index.html

 ### Styleguide

 With documentation in-line in the SCSS, a styleguide can easily be generated with [kss-node](https://github.com/hughsk/kss-node):